 The last thing you want to do as a small business is go to the trouble of making a banal window display that is easily overlooked or, conversely, spend a lot of money on specially made props and set pieces to compensate for the unattractiveness of the products.

-Luckily, with a little creativity and imagination there are several ways to make a resourceful and striking window display, even with using the most dull items.
+Luckily, with a little creativity and imagination, there are several ways to make a resourceful and striking window display, even with using the dullest items.
 Here’s what you need to know to display and sell ‘ugly’ products.

 Window Display Tips

 It can be tempting to show off everything you sell in the window, particularly if you stock many and varied product lines, but this usually leads to a messy melange.
 Less is usually more when selecting product varieties for a window display, to keep the message clear, concise and give it a curated look.
 If you think of a window display as a theatre stage, ordinarily there would be one star of the show, and a supporting cast.
 So use this metaphor to help you choose one product to be the focal point of your shop’s show.
 Give this one pride of place, centre stage.
 The leading role is nothing without the help of his or her supporting actors, so pick another two products (maximum) to make up the rest of the cast.
 Display these around the main character, making sure the emphasis is on the star.